 - A state-of-the-art 296-bed children's hospital (opened in May 2009).

-- Over 13,000 admissions a year, half of which are treated primarily by medical services.
+- Over 14,000 admissions per year, half of which are treated primarily by medical services.

-- Over 60,000 emergency room visits a year where residents have first line responsibility for patient care.
+- Over 75,000 emergency room visits per year where residents have first line responsibility for patient care.

 - Robust and growing integrated Behavioral Health Services in multiple settings including:

-- Multidisciplinary outpatient center providing coordinated care including PT/OT, speech and developmental medicine services aimed at maximizing function of physically ill children and children with neurodevelopmental disabilities.
+- The Center for Independence, a multidisciplinary outpatient center providing coordinated care including PT/OT, speech and developmental medicine services aimed at maximizing function of physically ill children and children with neurodevelopmental disabilities.

-- Pediatric Behavioral Health Consult and Liaison Services providing over 2,200 visits/year to hospitalized children and their families.
+- Pediatric Behavioral Health Consult and Liaison Services at CHP provides over 2,200 visits per year to hospitalized children and their families.

 - Medical Coping Clinic for Children with Gastrointestinal Disorders.